-Time Description Materials: 1-3 hours in class 2 hours at home Students will audit the produce section of two grocery stores.
-They will then analyze the ability of the store to enhance its performance with respect to the social and environmental consequences of its business.
-Students will have an opportunity to write a letter to the store manager to request different practices and/or congratulate the store for environmentally and socially positive practices.
-This activity can also be used as an excellent data management math activity.
-Audit template Letter writing instructions
+Time Description Materials: 1-3 hours in class Students will audit the produce section of two grocery stores.
+They will then analyze the ability ☐ Audit template☐ Letter writing 2 hours at home of the store to enhance its performance with respect to the social and environmental consequences of its business.
+Students will have an opportunity to write a letter to the store manager to request different practices and/or congratulate the store for environmentally and socially positive practices. instructions This activity can also be used as an excellent data management math activity.

-1. Introduce the concept of an audit.
+Introduce the concept of an audit.
 An audit is a word that means 'to examine.'
 If, for example, we did an audit of the paper in this classroom, we could make a chart like this (put a chart up on the board):